Andruid929/mind-android/README.md

 ---

+## Download the app

+For now,
+the app is only available via [GitHub releases](https://github.com/Andruid929/mind-android/releses).

+---

 ## Installation

 1. **Clone the repository:**
     ```bash
     git clone https://github.com/Andruid929/mind-android.git
     ```
-2. **Open in Android Studio.**
+2. **Open in Android Studio*.*
 3. **Build and run** on your device or emulator.

 ---

 ## Usage

-- Launch the app and start taking notes!
+- Launch the app
+- Click the "+" icon to reveal the new note button
+- Add your note

 ---

 ## Contributing

-The biggest reason of making this repo public was for contributions!
+One of the main reasons for making this repo public was for contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 1. Fork this repo
 2. Create your feature branch (`git checkout -b feat/your-feature`)